-Development is positively transforming the character of St Johns.
-The proposal would transform the skyline and the streetscape as the area becomes more open and permeable.
-Key buildings of heritage significance in St Johns would be retained and enhanced.
-The net effect on the character of this area would be major beneficial.
+The development of St Johns should transform the character of the area in a major and largely beneficial way.
+The proposal would make a significant impact, transforming the skyline and the streetscape.
+The area would become more open and permeable and public space would increase significantly.
+Key buildings of heritage significance within the wider Masterplan would be retained and enhanced.
+The net effect on the character of this area is considered to be major beneficial.

 Castlefield is of historic significance and is of high townscape quality, containing many listed buildings and structures of historic significance.
 Castlefield is also a popular residential area and attracts many visitors.
 It is therefore sensitive.

 The Heritage Statement appraises the heritage significance of the identified views and the potential visual impact on individual assets and the view as a whole.
 The viewpoints were agreed with Historic England as a basis for the heritage visual impact assessment.

-The Heritage Statement acknowledges that there is capacity for change in the area, given the character of this part of the Castlefield Conservation Area.
+The Heritage Statement acknowledges that there is much capacity for change within the area, given the low contribution that existing buildings make to the character of the Castlefield Conservation Area.
 It also acknowledges that the proposal would enhance the architectural and urban qualities around the sites.